-This section describes the PC health monitoring features of the X6DAL-B2/ X6DAL-TB2.
+This section describes the PC health monitoring features of the SUPER[•] X6DVL-EG2.
 All have an onboard System Hardware Monitor chip that supports PC health monitoring.

-Onboard Voltage Monitors for the CPU Cores, Chipset Voltage, +3.3V, +5V, +12V, -12v, +3.3V Standby, +1.8V (for DRAM), +1.5V Standby, +1.2V
+Onboard Voltage Monitors for the CPU Cores, Chipset Voltage, Memory Voltage, +3.3V, +5V, +12V, -12V, +3.3V Standby, and 5V Standby

 An onboard voltage monitor will scan these voltages continuously.
-Once a voltage becomes unstable, a warning is given or an error message is sent to the screen (only when SuperDoctorIII is installed and configured).
+Once a voltage becomes unstable, a warning is given or an error message is sent to the screen if SuperDoctorIII is installed.
 Users can adjust the voltage thresholds in SuperDoctorIII.